SydneyUniLibrary/sierra-api-as-promised/README.md

 ## Configuration

-Configurate sierra-api-as-promised by setting the environment variables in your process.
+Configure sierra-api-as-promised by setting the environment variables in your process.

 ### Envrionment variables

 Variable          | Description                                   | Default
 ------------------|-----------------------------------------------|------------------
-SIERRA_API_HOST   | The hostname of the Sirrea application server | SIERRA_API_KEY    | A Sierra API key                              |
+SIERRA_API_HOST   | The hostname of the Sierra application server | SIERRA_API_KEY    | A Sierra API key                              |
 SIERRA_API_SECRET | The secret (password) matching the API key    |
 SIERRA_API_PATH   | The URL path for the Sierra API (\*1)         | /iii/sierra-api/